CLuiz/cs_dev_plan/README.md

 1. Grow as a data scientist.
 Specifically the application and tuning of neural networks & building intelligent systems.
 1. Attain an understanding of computer science equivalent to a holder of a masters degree from a top university.
 1. Attain a familiarity with the mathematic principles covered in an undergraduate ms/cs degree.
-1. Attain the skillset of a mid-level software engineer.
+1. Improve my skills in regards to general software engineering.
 1. Have fun!

 # Philosophy